 North Carolina POA Requirements

-While North Carolina does not have formal requirements for who may prepare or sign a power of attorney form, some pre-requisites may need to be met before anyone can attempt to obtain and execute a power of attorney validly.
+While North Carolina does not have formal requirements for who may prepare or sign the form, some prerequisites may need to be met before anyone can attempt to obtain and execute a POA validly.
 First, the principal must be physically and mentally capable of making decisions and exercising control over their affairs.
-Secondly, the principal must be able to provide written authorization for a power of attorney, and the agent must qualify as a competent attorney-in-fact to act on the principal’s behalf.
+Secondly, the principal must be able to provide written authorization for a power of attorney, and the agent must qualify as a competent attorney-in-fact to act on the principalโs behalf.

 Finally, to execute an NC POA form, the following additional requirements must also be met: